 - Start with an easy-to-follow, modern template that has clearly defined sections of information.
 Some great examples of résumés like these can be found here, here, and here.

 - Identify and use a tagline for yourself.
 You aren’t just a nurse or a doctor.
 “NICU RN-BSN, BLS and ACLS Certified” or “Board Certified Internal Medicine Physician” tucked beneath your name at the top of your résumé affords the reader insight into your qualifications before they even really begin to dig into your document.

 - Update your contact information to current standards.
 Listing your mailing address is less important these days than linking to your online social profiles.
 Include, at a minimum, a URL for your LinkedIn account, and any other professionally acceptable social accounts you may hold.
 Also, be sure to include your email address, but only if it’s one that can be taken seriously, and not something like GlitterSparkleButterfly@whatever.com.

 - Throw out the old objective section in favor of a short, professional summary, and stock it with your most impressive qualifications and accomplishments, which you should then expand upon in your experience and education sections.

 Now that your résumé has a new look for the new year, the content will need updating, as well.
-As 2019 winds down, take time to reflect on all that happened over the course of the year.
+With 2020 firmly in the rearview, take time to reflect on all that happened over the course of the year.
 What did you accomplish?
 What new skills did you learn?
 Did you gain any new certifications or degrees?
 Did you receive any special recognition?
 Did you take on any new responsibilities?

 Disclaimer: The viewpoint expressed in this article is the opinion of the author and is not necessarily the viewpoint of the owners or employees at Healthcare Staffing Innovations, LLC.